edgedb/edgedb-js/docs/api/connection.rst

         This method takes :ref:`optional query arguments
         <edgedb-js-api-async-optargs>`.

+    .. js:method:: querySingle<T>( \
+            query: string, \
+            args?: QueryArgs \
+        ): Promise<T | null>

+        Run an optional singleton-returning query and return the result.

+        This method takes :ref:`optional query arguments
+        <edgedb-js-api-async-optargs>`.

+        The *query* must return no more than one element.
+If the query returns more than one element, a ``ResultCardinalityMismatchError`` error is thrown.

-    .. js:method:: querySingle<T>(query: string, args?: QueryArgs): Promise<T>
+    .. js:method:: queryRequiredSingle<T>( \
+            query: string, \
+            args?: QueryArgs \
+        ): Promise<T>

         Run a singleton-returning query and return the result.

         This method takes :ref:`optional query arguments
         <edgedb-js-api-async-optargs>`.

         The *query* must return exactly one element.
-If the query returns more than one element or an empty set, an ``Error`` is thrown.
+If the query returns more than one element, a ``ResultCardinalityMismatchError`` error is thrown.
+If the query returns an empty set, a ``NoDataError`` error is thrown.

     .. js:method:: queryJSON(query: string, args?: QueryArgs): Promise<string>